 Edward (Mr. Ed) Trump Sr.

-Ed Trump, Sr. passed away in October 2008.
-After over 35 years of service with VDOT, having worked on bridge construction and as a heavy equipment operator, Ed retired in 1993.
+Ed "Mr. Ed" Trump, Sr. passed away in October 2008.
+After more than 35 years of service with VDOT, having worked on bridge construction and as a heavy equipment operator, Ed retired in 1993.
 He then became a part-time funeral assistant with Horne Funeral Service until his death some 15 years later.

 Ed was a member of Cedar Springs Church, a proud honorary member of Christiansburg Rescue Squad and a lifetime resident of the Rogers community.

-Horne Funeral home is proud to continue the practice of greeting family and friends as they arrive for a service.
-This of course often means withstanding some harsh winter winds, snow and even ice.
-Without any regard for the weather, Ed would always greet drivers with a warm smile as they pulled into our driveway.
+Horne Funeral Home is proud to continue the practice of greeting family and friends as they arrive for a service.
+This, of course, often means withstanding some harsh winter winds, snow and even ice.
+Without any regard for the weather, Ed would always greet drivers with a warm smile as they pulled into our parking lot.

-Ed will be eternally missed by his extended family at the Horne Funeral Home.
+Mr. Ed will be eternally missed by his extended family at Horne Funeral Home.